 Expression of Interest

 The Expressions of Interest shall be sent via email to a specially dedicated email address, reaching the Travel Fund Committee.
 It shall contain the name and contact details of the party as well as a short description of the contribution of their work to the ccNSO.
-In addition, if you are employed, you must obtain agreement from the individual that you directly report to at your place of employment, and copy him or her in your application email.
+In addition, if the applicant is employed, an agreement must be obtained from the individual that the applicant directly reports to, and he or she should be copied into the application email.

 For timeline - see heading "Timing".